Invariant measures in simple and in small theories: Introduction and preliminaries

+Another aspect of the paper, which is made explicit in Section \ref{sec 4}, concerns the ``paradoxical decomposition" obstructions to amenability in the various senses.
+We are interested in definable versions of paradoxical decompositions, and which model theoretic properties of theories $T$ are incompatible with definable paradoxical decompositions.
+Various results are obtained including the definable amenability of definable groups in ``small" theories (where the Boolean algebras of $\emptyset$-definable sets admit a Cantor-Bendixon analysis).\\

+We now pass on to a more technical introduction, for readers familiar with model theory.

 In stable theories, Keisler measures are very well understood, originating in \cite{Keisler}.
 There was a comprehensive study of Keisler measures in $NIP$ theories, starting with \cite{NIPI}, \cite{NIPII}, \cite{NIPIII}.
+There are indications that many of these results fail outside of NIP (see \cite{CGH}).
 It is very natural to ask what happens in simple theories.
 The main thrust of the current paper is to give counterexamples to some of these questions, as in the abstract.
 Another aspect of the paper is to give some positive results in the case of countable small theories.

 Partly as motivation we will, in this introduction, discuss and recall what is known about Keisler measures and forking in general, as well as in stable and $NIP$ theories and then state the questions which are answered in the body of this paper.